Doc077/melonly-core/README.md

 [/if]
 ```

 All directives like conditional blocks and loops use the square brackets and slash syntax.
 For displaying passed variables use `{{ variable }}` syntax.
+Variables are automatically escaped from HTML to prevent XSS attacks.

 Some frontend frameworks like Vue use the same bracket syntax for displaying data.
 To render raw brackets put `@` sign before them: